buildingSMART/bSDD/Documentation/API version history.md

  * api/Dictionary/v1/Properties: new
     - Supports pagination
  * api/Dictionary/v1 PUT, DELETE: new, replaces api/Domain/v1
+ * api/DictionaryDownload/sketchup/v1: new, replaces api/RequestExportFile/preview
  * api/Material has been replaced by api/Class
  * api/Property/v4: new, replaces api/Property/v3
- * api/SearchList(Open)/v3: new, replaces api/SearchList(Open)/v2
+ * api/SearchInDictionary/v1: new, replaces api/SearchList(Open)/v2
     - Supports pagination
- * api/TextSearchListOpen/v7: new, replaces api/TextSearchListOpen/v6
+ * api/TextSearch/v1: new, replaces api/TextSearchListOpen/v6
     - Supports pagination
   * api/UploadImportFile/v1: updated, it accepts both old and new import json.
 Support for old import json will become deprecated.

 All replaced APIs still work for now but are marked as obsolete, as can be seen on the swagger page https://test.bsdd.buildingsmart.org/swagger.